GenesisFR/HowToBecomeGoodAtShooters/README.md

 - automatically targets nearby friendlies that require healing

 #### Shield
-- deploying it is a good way to proc In-Sync and Feedback Loop from the Hardwired gear set
+- deploying it is a good way to proc In Sync and Feedback Loop from the Hardwired gear set
 - protects your armor from explosions if aimed towards the impact
 - double tapping Escape or the Inventory button allows you to instantly unequip and reequip a shield to proc Vanguard instead of waiting for the 1s cooldown
 - TODO: check if incoming repairs affects artificer hive skill repair https://www.reddit.com/r/thedivision/comments/lzwtbl/does_explosive_resistance_actually_reduce_the/gq58siv